-The Millennials born from 1985 on have grown up with mobile technology and social networks.
+Anyone born after 1985 has grown up with mobile technology and social networks.

-Surveys and anecdotal observations shows that many Millennials prefer to interact or watch video rather than read text.
+Surveys and anecdotes show that many so-called Millennials prefer to interact online or watch video rather than read text.

 But who cares what *you or I* think?
 The only person whose opinion really matters is your intended prospect.